unparallel-innovation/UI_Waziup_Weather_Station/README.md

   - WAZIUP Weather Station Client: This folder contains all the source code and documentation needed to deploy a fully working WAZIUP Weather Station.

+Here you can also find a document with filename "MVP_LowCost_Weather_Station.pdf", with a guide on how to use the contents within this repository to be able to deploy a WAZIUP Weather Station, and enable it to communicate with the WAZIUP LoRa Gateway.